 4 Signs You've Made It as The Leader of Your Dog

-I am not going to address the controversy fully now, but I need to establish a healthy context for this post.
+What kind of leadership do domestic dogs need?
+A question that sparks controversy.
+For this post, we talk leadership as in parenthood and not as in ”alpha” leadership.
+I am not going to address the controversy in full now, but I need to establish a healthy context for this post.
 Here is why:

 (You are welcome to scroll down to the bullet point no.1 if you want to skip this part.)

 What outmoded science says?

 The wrong studies had people believing that wolves live in packs ruled by a male and a female (the ”alpha” pair) who dominate the lower-ranking members of the pack to secure full access to the resources (food, shelter, mates) for themselves.
 All other members of the group fight to climb up the ladder.
 Because of this war for the resources, the Alphas have to prove their position at the top with violent displays of power.